Mithril, doubling down, leads $50 million investment in AppDirect

-SAN FRANCISCO (Reuters) - San Francisco-based AppDirect, which helps developers and businesses create, use and sell apps, said it raised another $50 million in a funding round led by Mithril Capital Management, the same firm in charge of its last round.
+SAN FRANCISCO, Feb 11 (Reuters) - San Francisco-based AppDirect, which helps developers and businesses create, use and sell apps, said it raised another $50 million in a funding round led by Mithril Capital Management, the same firm in charge of its last round.

 The latest funding values AppDirect at $600 million, double the valuation when it raised $35 million in April.